maflcko/b-c-gui-translations-review/reviews/mt.md

 </translation>

 YES
-There is a missing space after the colon in the Maltese translation.
-The correct translation should be:
+There is a whitespace formatting issue.
+In Maltese, after "Tikketta:" there should be a space before the %1, to match the source formatting.

-Tikketta: %1

-Corrected translation:
+Correct translation:
 Tikketta: %1
 ```